Brane-Hubsch/pr-changelog-check/readme.md

 # PR Changelog Check | Github Action

 This action will make sure that the changelog was edited for any created pull request into give branch.
-In the example below, the `develop` branch.
+In the example below, the `development` branch.

 ```
 name: Check Changelog

 on:
   pull_request:
-    branches: [develop]
+    branches: [development]
   workflow_dispatch:

 jobs: